remla25-team18/operation/README.md

 kubectl get servicemonitor -n monitoring
 ```

-You should see the `team18-app-servicemonitor` listed(perhaps as the last one in the list), indicating that Prometheus is set to scrape metrics from the app services.
+You should see the `team18-app-servicemonitor` listed (perhaps as the last one in the list).
+This indicates that Prometheus is set to scrape metrics from the app services.

 To access Prometheus/Grafana, run:

-> Note: We recommend only running the Grafana there.
-If you want to run Prometheus, you need to do so by running the following commands in another VM terminal using the same SSH tunnel as `ssh -L 3000:localhost:3000 -L 9090:localhost:9090 vagrant@192.168.56.100`.
+> Note: We recommend **only run the Grafana** there.
+If you want to run Prometheus, you need to do so by opening another VM terminal using the same command as `ssh -L 3000:localhost:3000 -L 9090:localhost:9090 vagrant@192.168.56.100`.
->

 ```bash
 # Forward Prometheus
 kubectl port-forward svc/prometheus-kube-prometheus-prometheus -n monitoring 9090:9090